With a Fall 2013 enrollment of 8,163, Farmingdale is the largest of the technology colleges.

 The College has been ranked as one of the safest colleges in the U.S. by the online publication Daily Beast.

-Farmingdale has top-notch athletic facilities including a brand new eight lane all-weather track surrounding a synthetic turf soccer/lacrosse field, and a baseball stadium with lights and synthetic turf.
-Our teams have won seven Skyline Championships in the past four years.
+Farmingdale has first rate athletic facilities including a brand new eight lane all-weather track surrounding a synthetic turf soccer/lacrosse field, and a baseball stadium with lights and synthetic turf.
+Our 18 Varsity Division III sports teams have won seven Skyline Championships in the past four years.

 Seven of our programs have a 100% employment rate.